projectara/greybus-spec/source/bridged_phy.rst

 """""""""""""""""""""""""""""""

-This table describes the values supplied as flag values for the Greybus UART set modem request.
+This table describes the values supplied as flag values for the Greybus UART set control line state request.
 Any combination of these values may be supplied in a single request.

     ============================    ==============  ===================
     Flag                            Value           Description